 - generously topped with crisp cinnamon oat crumble

-No fancy equipment is needed for these muffins despite them being a little more dressed up!
+No fancy equipment is needed for this vegan strawberry muffin recipe despite them being a little more dressed up!

 - Top each muffin with oat streusel and bake!